environ-developers/Environ/Doc/sphinx/source/environ/diffuse_layer_models.rst

 of a charged slab embedded within a semiconducting (or, with low enough carrier concentrations, insulating) region.

-Mott-Schottky + Guoy-Chapman-Stern (ms-gcs) model
+Mott-Schottky + Guoy-Chapman-Stern (MS-GCS) model
 -------------------------------------------------

 This option is currently only available in combination with Quantum Espresso > 7.1 .

-While the Mott-Schottky option assumes that the DFT slab is embedded within a semiconducting region on both sides, the Mott-Schottky + Guoy-Chapman-Stern model (MSGCS) assumes that the DFT slab instead represents the interface between a semiconductor on one side (MS) and a solution on the other (GCS).
+While the Mott-Schottky option assumes that the DFT slab is embedded within a semiconducting region on both sides, the Mott-Schottky + Guoy-Chapman-Stern model (MS-GCS) assumes that the DFT slab instead represents the interface between a semiconductor on one side (MS) and a solution on the other (GCS).

 With this option, the user inputs the total charge on the electrode, which is defined